-Experiment 1 focused on the ways in which valence relationships between primes and targets influence affective priming.
-The results showed significant main effects of prime valence and valence congruency and significant interactions between prime valence, prime arousal, and valence congruency.
-In contrast, no main effect and related interactions of arousal level of word pairs were found to be significant.
-These results replicated previous studies, demonstrating that participants are quicker when responding to targets that are valence-congruent with primes compared with targets that are valence-incongruent with primes (Zhang et al., 2006; Herring et al., 2011).
-In Experiment 1, when the valence information of primes was evaluated implicitly, encoding and response mechanisms were activated by the same valence information of primes-targets, thus allowing valencecongruent targets more accessibility and allowing the participants to respond more easily relative to valence-incongruent targets (Fazio, 2001; Klauer & Musch, 2003).
-However, the valence-driven priming effect in Experiment 1 was inconsistent with attentional sensitization models (Spruyt et al., 2007; Spruyt et al., 2012).
-One possible reason is that we did not procedurally manipulate the participants' selective attention in stimulus processing, so that the participants could freely attend to certain affective features in the lexical decision-priming task.
+273 valence congruency.
+In contrast, no main effect and related interactions of arousal level of word 274 pairs were found to be significant.
+These results replicated previous studies, demonstrating that 275 participants are quicker when responding to targets that are valence-congruent with primes 276 compared with targets that are valence-incongruent with primes (Zhang et al., 2006; Steinbeis & Koelsch, 2009; Herring et al., 2011).
+In Experiment 1, when the valence information of primes 277 was evaluated implicitly, encoding and response mechanisms were activated by the same valence 278 279 information of primes-targets, thus allowing valence-congruent targets more accessibility and allowing the participants to respond more easily relative to valence-incongruent targets (Fazio, 280 281 2001; Klauer & Musch, 2003).
+However, the valence-driven priming effect in Experiment 1 was inconsistent with attentional sensitization models (Spruyt et al., 2007; 2009; 2012).
+One possible 282 283 reason is that we did not procedurally manipulate the participants' selective attention in stimulus 284 processing, so that the participants could freely attend to certain affective features in the lexical 285 decision-priming task.

-Furthermore, the direction of priming effects is different between positive and negative primes, the participants responded faster in congruent trials than in incongruent trials in positive primes, instead, faster in incongruent trials than in congruent trials in negative primes.
-These results suggested that positive primes played a facilitative role in affective priming, opposite to the role of negative primes, which is in line with findings of previous studies (Pan et al., 2016; Kissler & Koessler, 2011; Rossell & Nobre, 2004; Yao & Wang, 2013).
-According to the affect-as-information approach, there is an associative network of memory and emotion where emotional information (i.e., valence and arousal) can be represented as nodes in a semantic network, in which accessibility and use of the associative network could be the cause for asymmetric effects of positive and negative primes (Clore & Storbeck, 2006).
+286 Furthermore, the direction of priming effects is different between positive and negative primes, the participants responded faster in congruent trials than in incongruent trials in positive 287 288 primes, instead, faster in incongruent trials than in congruent trials in negative primes.
+These 289 results suggested that positive primes played a facilitative role in affective priming, opposite to the 290 role of negative primes, which is in line with findings of previous studies (Pan et al., 2016; Kissler 291 & Koessler, 2011; Rossell & Nobre, 2004; Rossell et al., 2000; Sass et al., 2012; Yao & Wang, 292 2013).
+According to the affect-as-information approach (Bower, 1981), there is an associative 293 network of memory and emotion where emotional information (i.e., valence and arousal) can be 294 represented as nodes in a semantic network, in which accessibility and use of the associative network could be the cause for asymmetric effects of positive and negative primes (Clore & 295 296 Storbeck, 2006; Paulmann & Pell, 2010).

-According to the density hypothesis, one possible explanation for the facilitation of positive primes is the higher density of positive information compared with negative information in semantic memory.
-The density hypothesis states that positive information is generally more similar to other positive information compared with negative information's similarity to other negative information.
-In visualizations of mental representations, positive information is thus more densely clustered (Unkelbach et al., 2008; Koch et al., 2016).
-This asymmetry of similarity might explain valence asymmetries at all levels of cognitive processing.
+297 According to the density hypothesis (Unkelbach et al., 2008), one possible explanation for 298 the facilitation of positive primes is the higher density of positive information compared with 299 negative information in semantic memory.
+The density hypothesis states that positive information is generally more similar to other positive information compared with negative information's 300 301 similarity to other negative information.
+In visualizations of mental representations, positive 302 information is thus more densely clustered (Unkelbach et al., 2008; Koch, Alves, Krüger, & 303 Unkelbach, 2016).
+This asymmetry of similarity might explain valence asymmetries at all levels 304 of cognitive processing.

-The opposite priming effect for negative primes in the present study can be explained by the automatic vigilance hypothesis of emotion that was proposed by Estes & Adelman (2008).
-This model proposes that negative words may hold attention longer (i.e., delayed disengagement) than positive or neutral words in color naming, word naming, and lexical decision tasks, thus leading to slower responses to negative words (Estes & Adelman, 2008; Larsen et al., 2008).
-According to this hypothesis, attention disengages more slowly from negative prime-target trials than from negative prime-positive (neutral) target trials.
-The processing of a negative target when it is preceded by a negative prime may produce "double negative delay", making the accessibility and use of an affective association between negative primes and negative targets become reduced or restricted.
-As a result, the participants responded slower in negative prime-positive(neutral) target trials than in negative prime-negative target trials.
+305 The opposite priming effect for negative primes in the present study can be explained by 306 automatic vigilance hypothesis of emotion that was proposed by Estes and Adelman (2008).
+This model proposes that negative words may hold attention longer (delayed disengagement) than 307 308 positive or neutral words in color naming, word naming, and lexical decision tasks, thus leading 309 to slower responses to negative words (Estes & Adelman, 2008; Larsen, Mercer, Balota, & Strube, 2008).
+According to this hypothesis, attention was disengaged more slowly from negative prime-310 311 target trials than from negative prime-positive (neutral) target trials.
+Because the processing 312 negative targets given by negative primes may produce "double negative delay", which makes the accessibility and use of affective association between negative primes and negative targets to be reduced or restricted.
+As a result, the participants responded slower in negative prime-

+315 positive(neutral) target trials than in negative prime-negative target trials.